 While providing safe shelter and support for victims of domestic violence is our focus, URI recognizes that the key to ending domestic violence is prevention.
-The Abusive Partner Intervention Program (APIP) aims to reduce recidivism among convicted offenders in Westchester Country and New York City.
+The Abusive Partner Intervention Program (APIP) aims to reduce recidivism among convicted offenders in New York City and Westchester County, NY.

 Anchored in the belief that individuals are capable of change if given the support, tools and resources needed to do so, participants work with staff to better understand why their behavior is abusive, identify underlying thought patterns that influence behavior, and develop healthier habits and communities to reduce recidivism.
 Group services are enhanced by the provision of wraparound services, including ongoing case management, clinical services, and aftercare accountability management.